Reviewed by Heather Cashell, LCSW

 Does Taking Depression Naps Mean I Have Depression?

 It’s best to let a licensed medical professional determine your diagnosis.
 Because sleep and depression are so closely linked, experiencing irregular sleep or sleep problems might indicate that you’re also experiencing depression.
 Taking “depression naps” or sleeping for long periods during the day, however, isn’t necessarily a tell-all since insomnia, or the inability to stay asleep, is also commonly linked to depression.
 Your desire to sleep during the day could be tied to a number of things, such as sleep apnea, depression, or a lack of sleep due to other factors.
 This is especially true for younger folks who have popularized the phrase.
 They may be exhausted from staying up late to do schoolwork, spending too much time in front of a screen before bed and depriving their brain of a chance to slow down before bed, working odd hours, or not as equipped to handle stress, all of which lead to poorer quality of sleep.

-If you’d like to learn more about depression or want to see if you’re experiencing similar symptoms, taking can be a good starting point to figure out if you should consider reaching out to licensed mental health professionals for an official diagnosis.
+If you’d like to learn more about depression or want to see if you’re experiencing similar symptoms, taking this quiz can be a good starting point to figure out if you should consider reaching out to licensed mental health professionals for an official diagnosis.

 Symptoms of depression like a low mood, lack of energy, or trouble concentrating may accompany exhaustion or your napping habits, making it difficult to know where to start.
 Seeking professional help can be extremely beneficial and life-changing.
 You’re not alone, and you certainly don’t have to figure out what’s going on with your sleep alone, either.